 This problem, fortunately, can be managed by mindful caregiving.
 What follows are tips and tools for how to keep your loved one from wandering away.

 Imagine the sensation of suddenly realizing you’ve lost your loved one.
-This is what it’s like to be caregiver to someone who wanders.
-The way you counteract it is by holding to a routine, which establishes normalcy, and planning.
-If you understand what wandering is, and the steps toward preventing it, you can drastically lower the potential for your loved one to wander, and you can have a plan of action if they do.
+This is what it’s like to be a caregiver to someone who wanders.
+The work around is sticking to a routine, which establishes normalcy and planning.
+If you understand what wandering is and the steps toward preventing it, you can drastically lower the potential for your loved one to wander and you can have a plan of action if they do.

 Check the Basics